SFD-Shadow/Synced_Avatar_Pickupable_Object/README.md

 Object can be picked up and rotated by all players, local and remote.

 This system includes a modular prefab, FX controller, and parameters list.
-The prefab spawns at (0, 0, 0) but can be parrented/constrainted to fit individual needs.
+The prefab spawns at (0, 0, 0) but can be parrented/constrainted and positioned/rotated/scaled to fit individual needs.

 ### Uses
 - 1 Total Memory/Parameters